CaptnBlaubaer/PublicTransportAppGuiJava/README.md

 The application is a project that provides information about the public transport system in the MDV region (Mitteldeutscher Verkehrsbund).
 It uses publicly available data from: https://www.mdv.de/site/uploads/mdv_gtfs.zip.

-In a second version, the application is split into two parts: One contains the database logic and provides a REST api created with Spring to retrieve the data, while the other represents the GUI and uses REST requests.

 The application has a JavaFx GUI that offers the possibility to search for information about a direct route between two stops for a specific time (default is the current time) or to get departure/arrival information for a single stop.

+In a second version, the application is split into two parts: One contains the database logic and provides a REST api created with Spring to retrieve the data (https://github.com/CaptnBlaubaer/PublicTransportAppRestApiSpring), while the other represents the GUI and uses REST requests (https://github.com/CaptnBlaubaer/PublicTransportAppRestGuiJava).

 The .zip file must be unpacked into the project directory .../src/main/resources/en/apaschold/apabfahrteninfo/data.
 The data is stored in an SQL database using the following SQL statements to build the database.